denysha-abigail/regex-tutorial/regex-rundown.md

-WHEN I read through each section of the tutorial
-THEN I find a detailed explanation of what a specific component of the regex does WHEN I reach the end of the tutorial
-THEN I find a section about the author and a link to the author’s GitHub profile

 # Regex Rundown

 Regular Expressions, or more commonly abbreviated as Regex, are powerful, case-sensitive patterns composed of single or a combination of single and special characters for the purpose of searching through and extracting information from text through matching, validating, locating, parsing, replacing, and/or managing target strings.